Praeda822/pkbreakoutgame/README.md

 - [Font Awesome](https://fontawesome.com)
 - [Ania Kubów with freeCodeCamp.org](https://www.youtube.com/aniakubow) for her amazing tutorials
+- [Jonas Schmedtmann](https://codingheroes.io/) for teaching me how to write Javascript and for the punishment involved in learning ES6 and OOP for the first time through the Javascript lens
 - All those wicked cool old-school boomer arcade games that I used to play when I was a kid

 Thank you for checking out my Breakout game!
 Feel free to reach out if you have any questions or feedback.
 Happy playing!